 Where does this leave us?

-So far we did not explore the human economies of this world, that is something that will have to wait till future posts.
 I gave a rather straight forward definition of what a public good is, applied it to a few weirder and a few less weird examples of public goods.
 The purpose of those examples was two-fold: they

 - highlighted the efforts which humans make in order to turn certain public goods non-public goods;